zijiezhu/martinisoft.github.io/_source/resume.markdown

 A member of the [501st Legion](http://www.501stlegion.org/members/displaymemberdetails.php?userID=4802) since 2003, which is a non-profit Star Wars costuming group dedicated to charity and community service.

-Currently in a customer service position with Apple, where I diagnose and troubleshoot problems for Mac, iPhone, iPod, iPad users.
-I'm also an Apple Certified Macintosh Technician (ACMT).
+Currently in a customer service position with Apple, where I diagnose and troubleshoot problems for Mac, iPhone, iPod and iPad users.
+On the job I have managed an internal OSX Leopard and Snow Leopard server while also troubleshooting network, printer and workstation issues.
+I'm also an Apple Certified Macintosh Technician (ACMT) and have been since June 2008.